zbloss/feast-helm-charts/README.md

     * Redis: (Dependency) Used as an online store by Feast Serving
     * Postgres: (Dependency) Used as a backend to Feast Core.
 Feature definitions are stored in Postgres.
     * Kafka (Optional): Kafka Helm chart.
 Not a dependency.
 Only added for convenience and for use in tutorials
+    * Prometheus (Optional): Prometheus Helm chart.
+Not a dependency.
+Only provided for convenient.
+    * Statsd Exporter (Optional): Statsd Exporter Helm chart.
+Used as exporter in order to publish metrics for Prometheus.
+    * Grafana (Optional): Grafana Helm chart.
+Not a dependency.
+Only provided for convenience in order to visualize Prometheus metrics.

 ## Chart: Feast